 For surf board riders who often ride toe side, this might not feel very natural.
 So, I recommend in that instance to start on the toe side edge and go through the same process as I have described above.
 Get up on the board, ride it flat, front foot pressure, and then slowly get up on the foil and direct the board upwind.

-If you want to learn how to foil or perfect your foiling technique, make sure you check out the Foil & Freestyle or PROFOIL kite tours to the Cocos Keeling Islands each year with the Zephyr Team.
+If you want to learn how to foil, check out the PROGRESSION PLUS tours, or to perfect your foiling technique and for more advanced foiling & freestylers, make sure you check out the Foil & Freestyle kite tour with Tom Hebert on the Cocos Keeling Islands.

 Keep it Simple, Make it Stylish!